-Refer to Configuring Forcepoint DLP system modules, page 409, for information on the default settings of system modules.
+Refer to Configuring Forcepoint DLP system modules section for information on the default settings of system modules.

-- In the Forcepoint Security Manager, go to the Data > Settings > Deployment > System Modules page. - 2.
-Expand the tree in the content pane, if needed. - 3.
-Click the protector module in the tree and provide the information requested on the following tabs: - a.
-Edit Protector: General tab, page 420 - b.
-Edit Protector: Networking tab, page 421 - c.
-Edit Protector: Local Networks tab, page 422 - d.
-Edit Protector: Services tab, page 423
+- 1) In the Forcepoint Security Manager, go to the Data > Settings > Deployment > System Modules page. - 2) Expand the tree in the content pane, if needed. - 3) Click the protector module in the tree and provide the information requested on the following tabs:

+a) Edit Protector: General tab

+b) Edit Protector: Networking tab

+c) Edit Protector: Local Networks tab

+d) Edit Protector: Services tab